zicameau/dailyProgrammerPostingAndFormatting/README.md

 How to use:
 	run reddit_access.py from the command line like so:
 	$ python reddit_access.py
 	then the program will take care of the rest!
+Pay attention though, as it will ask for some details.